Iris pontica: Taxonomy

 The Latin specific epithet pontica refers to Pontiac or the Black Sea.
 Normally, pontica refers to the Turkish Pontus mountain range or the classical region known as 'Pontus' in North eastern Turkey, (such as Artemisia pontica), but the Black Sea was once known as Pontus Euxinus.

 It has the common names of Pontic iris.
 It is also rarely called Iris Black Sea.

 Although, generally Iris lazica has the common name of Black Sea Iris.

 It was originally found in the Caucasus and called Iris humilis by Friedrich August Marschall von Bieberstein in Flor.
 Taur.
 Caucas.
 Vol.1 on page 33 in 1808.

 It was again published by Bieberstein in Cent.
 Pl.
 Rar.
 Vol.1: tab.
 31 in 1810, but in the 1960s, Georgi Rodionenko (a Russian botanist), found that a dwarf yellow bearded iris in the section Psammiris was called Iris humilis (by Georgi) and it was published earlier in 1775.
 It was then found that Hugo Zapałowicz had published the iris in 'Conspectus florae Galiciae criticus' (Consp.
 Fl.
 Gallic.
 Crit.)
 Vol.1 on page 191 in 1906 as Iris pontica.
 So Iris pontica is used as the correct name and Iris humils is classified as a synonym.

 It was verified by United States Department of Agriculture Agricultural Research Service on 4 April 2003.

 Distribution and habitat

 Iris pontica is native to eastern regions of Europe and Russia.

 Range

 It is found in eastern Europe within Moldova, Romania, Ukraine, and north eastern Turkey.

 It is also in the Caucasus region, part of the Russian Federation or USSR.

 As recently as 2013, the species was first discovered in the forest-steppe area of Moldavia.

 Habitat

 Iris pontica grows on dry sunny grasslands and meadows, of steppes, and on limestone, chalky and granite mountain slopes.
 Along the edges of ravines.

 It can also be found in thickets of shrubs and at the edges of forests.

-Sometimes, difficult to spot due to the flowers being hidden by the leaves.
+Sometimes, it is difficult to spot due to the flowers being hidden by the leaves.